Logo

 Rate data provided by RateUpdate.com.
 Displayed by Mortgage Research Center, NMLS #1907, Equal Housing Opportunity.
 Rates and fees are estimates and subject to change without notice.
 Payments do not include taxes and insurance premiums.
 Actual payments may be higher.
 Not all lenders participate in this marketplace.
 Loan availability and terms may vary by state and lender.
 Lender offers, including badges like “Lowest APR” or “Lowest Payment,” are based only on results displayed here and may not reflect the absolute lowest offer available in the market.
 Rate and product details

-How Much Can I Save Refinancing a Jumbo Loan in Salinas?
+How Much Equity Do I Need for Jumbo Refinancing in Salinas?

-Yes.
-Jumbo loans in Salinas (any loan exceeding $806,500) typically carry rates 0.25-0.75% higher than conforming loans due to increased lender risk.
-However, borrowers with excellent credit (740+), low debt-to-income ratios (under 43%), and substantial reserves (6-12 months) can secure competitive jumbo rates.
-For Salinas's median home value of $658,000, an 80% LTV loan ($800,000) is near the jumbo threshold.
-Shop multiple lenders-portfolio lenders and credit unions sometimes offer better jumbo refinance rates than big banks.
-Rate differences compound over time: 0.5% higher on $800,000 costs ~$261/month extra.
+Jumbo loans (those exceeding $806,500) in Salinas typically carry rates 0.25-0.75% higher than conforming loans due to increased lender risk and lack of Fannie/Freddie backing.
+For Salinas's $658,000 median homes, 80% LTV loans of $800,000 approach the jumbo threshold.
+However, borrowers with excellent credit (740+), low debt ratios (under 43%), and substantial reserves can secure competitive jumbo rates.
+The rate premium compounds over time: 0.5% higher on $800,000 costs approximately $261/month or $94k over 30 years.
+Shop multiple lenders-portfolio lenders and credit unions sometimes offer better jumbo pricing than mega-banks.

 Jumbo Loan Refinancing Strategy in Salinas